Sunday, January 11, 2026

 3 Tbs.
 Parmesan cheese

-Preheat the oven to 375°F. Line an 11×15-inch baking sheet with parchment paper and set aside.
+Preheat the oven to 375°F and line an 11 × 15-inch baking sheet with parchment paper.

 In a large bowl, combine the warm water, yeast, and sugar.
-Stir gently and place the bowl in a warm spot for about 10 minutes, until the mixture becomes foamy.
-This step ensures the yeast is active.
+Stir gently and allow the mixture to sit in a warm spot for about 10 minutes, until it becomes foamy.
+This shows that the yeast is active.

 Stir in 1½ cups of the flour and mix well with a wooden spoon.
-Add the salt and olive oil and continue mixing for a couple of minutes until combined.
+Add the salt and olive oil and stir until combined.

 Gradually add the remaining flour, mixing until a soft dough forms.
-Turn the dough out onto a lightly floured surface and knead for 8–10 minutes, or until smooth and elastic.
+Turn the dough onto a lightly floured surface and knead for 8–10 minutes, until smooth and elastic.

-Place the dough back into the bowl, cover with a tea towel, and set it in a warm location to rise for 1½–2 hours, or until doubled in size.
+Place the dough back into the bowl, cover with a towel, and let it rise in a warm place for 1½ to 2 hours, or until doubled in size.

-Once risen, turn the dough out onto the prepared baking sheet.
-Using the palms of your hands or a rolling pin, press the dough into a large rectangle.
-For thinner, slightly crisp breadsticks, press the dough to about ¼-inch thick.
-For heartier breadsticks, leave it slightly thicker at 3/8 to a 1/2 inch.
+Turn the risen dough out onto the prepared baking sheet.
+Using your hands or a rolling pin, press the dough into a large rectangle.

 Use a pizza cutter to slice the dough into 1-inch-wide breadsticks.
-There’s no need to separate them—leave them side by side on the pan.
+Leave them side by side on the pan.

-Cover the sliced dough with a tea towel and allow it to rise again in a warm place until doubled, about 1–2 hours.
+Cover the pan with a towel and allow the dough to rise again in a warm place for 1 to 2 hours, until puffy.

-Bake for 18 minutes, or until the breadsticks are lightly golden brown.
+Bake for about 18 minutes, or until the breadsticks are lightly golden.

 Serve warm and enjoy!